Mischback/django-calingen/docs/source/user-doc.rst

 If you're hosting |calingen| yourself, you may want to visit the :ref:`administrator documentation <calingen-admin-doc-label>`.
-And if you feel like something important is missing: |calingen| is open source software and uses `GitHub`_ to host the source code and project management tools, including the `issue tracker`_.
+And if you feel like something important is missing: |calingen| is open source software and uses `GitHub <https://github.com/mischback/django-calingen>`_ to host the source code and project management tools, including the `issue tracker <https://github.com/mischback/django-calingen/issues>`_.
 If you want to get your own hands dirty, there is :ref:`developer documentation <calingen-dev-doc-label>` included aswell.